 St. Mark's Place

-East Village’s diverse culture has effected the numerous vintage and second-hand clothing stores in the area.
-Each antique shop’s unique and interesting items makes the East Village a fun treasure hunting spot.
-Obscura Antiques & Oddities is one of the antique shops with quirky furniture and artwork.
-Besides shopping, Tompkins Sq.
-Park is a popular park which hosts outdoor festivals and Jazz performances on occasion.
+East Village's diverse culture has effected the numerous vintage and second-hand clothing stores in the area.
+Each antique shop's unique and interesting items makes the East Village a fun treasure hunting spot.
+Some of the antique shops are famous for quirky furniture and artwork.
+Besides shopping, Tompkins Square Park is a popular park which hosts outdoor festivals and Jazz performances on occasion.

 Sunrise Mart is a Japanese supermarket and community center located in the East Village.
 With reasonable pricing, they sell fresh Asian food products such as Tofu, Natto, lunch boxes, other Japanese grocery, and cosmetic products.
 A bulletin board inside the store serves for information exchange among the Japanese community also.
 East Village is also popular for affordable dining.
 The surrounding streets are lined with numerous restaurants and bars serving creative cuisines.

-While East Village is proud of its diverse culture, Japanese eateries have dominated St.Mark Place.
+While East Village is proud of its diverse culture, Japanese eateries have dominated St.Mark Place and are local favorites.
 Fresh made Japanese bread and sweets can be found at Panya Bakery at a reasonable price.
-Japanese Izakaya and noodle places such as Yokocho and Soba-Ya are local favorites.
-JUST for FEN, serves "Mifen" (rice noodles with fewer calories), and their popular signature dish is Beef Rice Noodle Soup.

 Veniero's Pastry is a local favorite for Italian bread and pastries since 1894, famous for its traditional Italian confections including one of the popular New York staples, cheesecakes.